 This 4-week course is intended for students who want to develop a better understanding of how to read, summarize, quote, and paraphrase texts following APA guidelines.
 Grad students on the quarter system should take 3100 (1.5 cr.).
 Grad students on the semester system should take 3101 (1 cr.).
 Undergrads should take 3100U (1.5 cr.).

-E-mail your academic advisor for more information and to enroll!
+E-mail your Student Success Advisor for more information and to enroll!